titon/framework/docs/en/packages/env/functions.md

 ### detector_context(): `Titon\Environment\Detector` ###

-Returns the `Detector` instance found in the `Titon\Context\Depository` container.
+Returns the `Titon\Environment\Detector` instance found in the `Titon\Context\Depository` container.
 If no instance exists, it will attempt to make one.